Belle Tout Lighthouse: Coastal erosion

 The site should now be safe for many years and has been designed to enable further moves as and when they are required.

 Belle Toute Lighthouse Preservation Trust

 The "Belle Toute Lighthouse Preservation Trust" was formed in 2007 to bring together a non-profit organisation that could raise the funds to purchase the lighthouse so that it can be opened as a tourist attraction and bed and breakfast.

 The trust was wound up in May 2008.

 Restoration and conversion to a bed and breakfast

 In January 2010, the lighthouse appeared on Channel 5 in a programme named Build a New Life in the Country.
-This showed how it was purchased in 2008 and converted into a luxury bed and breakfast.
+This showed how it was purchased in 2008 and converted into a bed and breakfast.
 Belle Tout lighthouse had been bought for £500,000 and a further £700,000 was spent restoring it.
 The original access road was too close to the edge of the cliff; the payment of an easement fee to build a new road had to be negotiated with the local council.
+The bed and breakfast and its panoramic guest room were also visited by comedian Susan Calman on her Channel 5 show Susan Calman’s Grand Day Out.